 The best 8 Linux partition managers are briefly described here to help you out the process and manage your computer disks smoothly.

 If you want to manipulate your disk partition tables, this is one the best one produced so far.
-The software is more popular for its user-friendly command line tool.
+The software is more popular for its user-friendly command-line tool.
 The other available sources are not so much easy to use.
-The software comes with few specific features.
+The software comes with a few specific features.
 There are multiple table formats.
 Even, you are enabled to use MS-DOS with this particular software.
 The text-based interface is really adorable.
 There are several options available with this one.
-The users are also allowed to exercise commands like resizing, deleting and the copy and paste options are available like the other times.
+The users are also allowed to exercise commands like resizing, deleting and then copy and paste options are available like the other times.